tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 -> The mean absolute error is $33,220.
 So, on average, predicted median house prices are off by $33k.<br/>

    -Mean Squared Error (MSE): 0.2556<br/>
--> Mean squared error is less intuitive to interpret, but is usually what is being minimized by the model fit.<br
+-> Mean squared error is less intuitive to interpret, but is usually what is being minimized by the model fit.<br/>
-                                                                                                                 />

    -Root Mean Squared Error (RMSE): 0.5055<br/>
 -> On the other hand, taking the square root of MSE yields a dollar value, here RMSE = $50,630.<br/>